-Financial surety.
-Proponents of large-scale ground-mounted solar photovoltaic projects shalla provide a form of surety, either through escrow account, bond or otherwise, to cover the cost of decommissioning and remediation of the landscape as defined in Subsectionin an amount and form determined to be reasonable by the Planning Board.
-The project proponent shall provide an estimate of the cost of decommissioning as defined by Subsection The Planning Board may consult with an expert at the applicant's cost to determine the size of the surety, taking into account prevailing wages.
-Such surety shall remain in force for so long as the project is in existence, and the owner shall annually provide the Planning Board with proof that the surety continues in effect.
-Lapse of surety shall be a violation of this Bylaw and the Town may take appropriate enforcement action.
-Such surety will not be required for municipally or state-owned facilities.
-The project proponent shall submit a fully inclusive estimate of the costs associated with removal, prepared by a qualified engineer.
-The amount shall include a mechanism for calculating increased removal costs due to inflation.

-Failure to comply with regulation.
+E. Failure to comply with regulation.
 If an applicant fails to comply with the requirements of this regulation the Town may elect to enforce the regulation by revoking the license granted to the applicant, by entering the property and removing the installation, which expenses shall be paid by the applicant or landowner within 30 days of notice by the Town.
 If such expenses are not paid in full, the Town may impose a lien.
 In addition, the applicant or landowner shall be liable jointly and severably for all expenses the Town incurs in obtaining judicial enforcement of this Article.

+§ 300-19.12 Contents of application for large and medium scale ground mounted and parking canopy facilities.

-Prior to the issuance of a building permit, plans for the proposed facilities shall be submitted to the Planning Board for site plan review.
-In addition to the requirements of § 300-14.12 for site plan approval, applications for a large-scale solar photovoltaic facility shall also include:
+A. Prior to the issuance of a building permit for a Solar Energy System, plans for the proposed facilities shall be submitted to the Planning Board for site plan review.
+In addition to the requirements of § 300-14.12 for site plan approval, applications for a Solar Energy System shall also include:

-A site plan showing:
+(1) A site plan showing:

-Property lines and physical features, including access roads for the project site.
+(a) Property lines and physical features, including access roads for the project site.

-A locus map showing the site in relationship to the properties, easements, and roadways in reasonable proximity thereto, including buildings, structures driveway openings, off-street parking and all public or private ways.
+(b) A locus map showing the site in relationship to the properties, easements, and roadways in reasonable proximity thereto, including buildings, structures driveway openings, off-street parking and all public or private ways.

-Proposed changes to the landscape of the site, grading, vegetation clearing and planting, exterior lighting, screening vegetation and structures.
+(c) Proposed changes to the landscape of the site, grading, vegetation clearing and planting, exterior lighting, screening vegetation and structures.

-Elevations and/or photo simulations of the proposed facility from the nearest public way and possibly other locations at the discretion of the Planning Board.
+(d) Elevations and/or photo simulations of the proposed facility from the nearest public way and possibly other locations at the discretion of the Planning Board.

-Drawings of the solar photovoltaic installation signed by a professional engineer licensed to practice in the Commonwealth of Massachusetts showing the proposed layout of the system and any potential shading from nearby structures.
+(e) Drawings of the Solar Energy System signed by a professional engineer licensed to practice in the Commonwealth of Massachusetts showing the proposed layout of the system and any potential shading from nearby structures.

-One- or three-line electrical diagram detailing the solar photovoltaic installation, associated components, and electrical interconnection methods, with all National Electrical Code compliant disconnects and overcurrent devices.
+(f) One- or three-line electrical diagram detailing the Solar Energy System, associated components, and electrical interconnection methods, with all National Electrical Code compliant disconnects and overcurrent devices.

-A stormwater runoff evaluation that includes water and temperature impacts to receptors and a stormwater management plan to mitigate impacts.
+(g) A stormwater runoff evaluation that includes water and temperature impacts to receptors and a stormwater management plan to mitigate impacts.

-An erosion and sedimentation control plan.
+(h) An erosion and sedimentation control plan.

-Documentation of the major system components to be used, including the PV panels, mounting system, and inverter.
+(i) Documentation of the major system components to be used, including the panels, mounting system, and inverter.

-Name, address, and contact information for proposed system installer.
+(j) Name, address, and contact information for proposed system installer.

-Name, address, telephone number and signature of the project proponent, as well as all co-proponents and/or property owners, if any.
+(k) Name, address, telephone number and signature of the project proponent, as well as all co-proponents and/or property owners, if any.

-The name, contact information and signature of any agents representing the project proponent.
+(l) The name, contact information and signature of any agents representing the project proponent.

-Documentation of actual or prospective access and control of the project site.
+(2) Documentation of actual or prospective access and control of the project site.